BLOG

 How to start talking to potential customers

 Explain your idea later in the conversation.
-That way, you don't risk biasing their comments and they'll have more nuanced feedback on your product ideas when you start talking about them.
-The aim is to get a number of actionable insights you can use to shape your product and the way in which you'll sell it.
+That way, you don't risk biasing people's comments.
+They'll also have more nuanced feedback on your product ideas when you start talking about them.

 Here are a number of useful questions for these conversations: